SharifPoetra/node-crond/README.md

 ## Options

-- `directory` String - The path to directory
+- `dir` String - The path to directory
 - `timeInMs` Number - The time in miliseconds to delete the file after their time creation
 - `debug` Boolean - Log the deleted file to console